-- the keyword to be used;

-- a short description of the item;

-- examples of allowed values; and

-- whether the item is obligatory or not obligatory.

-3.3.6 Only those keywords shown in table Table 3-23-2 shall be used in an NHM Metadata Section.
-The order of occurrence of the obligatory and optional keywords shall be fixed as shown in table 3-23-2.
+- examples of allowed values; and - whether the item is obligatory or not obligatory. - 3.3.6 Only those keywords shown in table Table 3-2 shall be used in an NHM Metadata Section.
+The order of occurrence of the obligatory and optional keywords shall be fixed as shown in table 3-2.